 Should You Tip?

 That’s a quite controversial issue.
-If you read through the forum of Philippines Addicts you will see many guys saying that you should never tip as that practice makes the women more and more spoilt and that the prices for barfines and sex are high enough as they are.
+If you read through the forum of Philippines Addicts you will see many guys saying that you should never tip as that practice makes the ladies more and more spoilt and that the prices for barfines and sex are high enough already.

 Others (like me) say that it’s fine to give tip to a girl only if she did an outstanding job.
 So if she just quickly undresses herself and lies on the bed while expecting you to do all of the work and leave half an hour later, then there’s obviously no reason to tip at all.

 The fact is that tipping is not compulsory.
 You should really decide if you give her some extra on a case by case basis.
 Most of them will never be happy anyway.
 Example?
-Once I took a girl from High Society in Angeles.
-We agreed on a quick blow job for 800 Pesos.
-She really did a great job, took her time, smiled during the procedure and also skillfully used her tongue and spit which I love (who doesn’t?).
+A friend of mine recently took a girl from High Society in Angeles.
+They agreed on a quick blow job for 800 Pesos.
+She really did a great job, took her time, smiled during the procedure and also skilfully used her tongue and spit which he loves (who doesn’t?).

-When she left I gave her 1,000 Pesos (= 200 Pesos tip) and she really dared to ask if I could give her 1,500.
+When she left he gave her 1,000 Pesos (= 200 Pesos tip) and she really dared to ask if he could give her 1,500.
 I tell you Filipina prostitutes can be so ungrateful and usually won’t be happy with whatever you give them – very different to Thai girls by the way, but that’s a different topic.

 Paying Bar Fines vs Paying Freelancers